ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 ```

 You might ask why would I need to access my environment variables this way?
 This is again due to testability.
-If you use `process.env`, you'd have to set
+If you use `process.env` in your code, you'd have to set
 the enviroment variables you need in your unit test.
 You'll also have to make sure
 that you are resetting the environment variables after your test run to make sure that
 it doesn't interfere with your other test scenarios for example.

-TBD Lastly of corse is your dependency

-## Lightweightness
+## Closing

-`new` is still happening.
-Laconia don't aim to create these instances for you
+Laconia makes it possible for you to semantically split the responsibility
+of dependencies creation and your handler logic.
+Declaring the dependencies that
+you need in the handler function is made lightweight by just using destructuring.

-as I believe a well written Lambda is small.
+I also believe that a well written Lambda should be small and cohesive, hence

-It's just an object, everything is always available and controlled via destructuring.

-## Conclusion
+there should not be a need of having an automatic dependencies wiring.
+This is reflected
+by the need of creating those objects manually in your code.

 Unit testing is a first class citizen in Laconia, hence there is no need to use any
 additional testing library to mock the dependency creation step.
 There is also no need
 to have a workaround like exporting the _real handler_ function differently or using
 the `exports` object like what I have covered in my previous test.

+Lastly, Laconia is still very new, please comment if you have any feedback on this
+framework!